1100 New York Ave, NW Suite 600

-Ian is also a contributing author of Patent Office Litigation, Second Edition, published in 2017 by Thomson Reuters Westlaw, the book provides a fresh and comprehensive exploration of patent office litigation proceedings, including how the proceedings interact with other aspects of patent procurement and enforcement, while delivering practical analysis and advice.
+Ian is also a contributing author of Patent Office Litigation, Second Edition, published in 2017 by Thomson Reuters Westlaw.
+The book provides a fresh and comprehensive exploration of patent office litigation proceedings, including how the proceedings interact with other aspects of patent procurement and enforcement, while delivering practical analysis and advice.

-Prior to joining Sterne Kessler, Ian worked at the USPTO for four years, examining U.S. and Chapter II PCT patent applications related to heat exchange and thermal control systems.
+Prior to joining Sterne Kessler, Ian worked at the USPTO for close to four years, examining U.S. and Chapter II PCT patent applications related to heat exchange and thermal control systems.
 Other areas of his concentration at the PTO included nuclear cooling towers, electronic heat pipe and sink design, vehicular HVAC and powertrain cooling, automatic HVAC control systems, process control, LNG production and cryogenics.

 As lead classifier for his Art Unit, Ian implemented and managed a revised process that significantly reduced pending un-docketed cases by more than one third.
 He also served as a quality nominee for the transition from the USPC classification system to CPC.
-Additionally, Ian assisted in training new examiners in prior art searching and examining, and served as negotiation authority for junior examiners during interviews.
+Additionally, Ian assisted in training new examiners in prior art searching and examining, and served as a negotiation authority for junior examiners during interviews.